SovereignCloudStack/security-infra-scan-pipeline/docs/reports.md

 A SOC (Security Operations Center) is crucial for larger organizations to centralize threat detection, vulnerability management, and incident response.
 It allows for rapid response to vulnerabilities identified in pentesting reports, providing 24/7 monitoring and remediation capabilities.
-However it is also possible to smaller teams to keep advantage of this reports.
+However it is also possible for smaller teams (without a dedicated SOC) to take advantage of these reports.

 ### With a SOC
 - **Daily Triage and Monitoring**: SOC teams use pentesting reports to triage vulnerabilities, prioritizing critical risks such as exposed ports, misconfigurations, and unpatched containers.